eastgenomics/eggd_generate_rd_wgs_workbook/README.md

 Optional
 * `acmg`: number of SNV ACMG interpretation sheets to add to the workbook
 * `cnv`: number of CNV interpretation sheets to add to the workbook
-* `epic_clarity`: .xlsx file of Epic Clarity export, will be used to add sample IDs to the workbook
+* `epic_clarity`: .csv file of Epic Clarity export, will be used to add sample IDs to the workbook

 ## What variants are displayed in the workbook?
 GEL Tiering sheet